gemfire/gemfire-examples/clientSecurity/README.md

 limitations under the License.
 -->

-# Geode security example - Client
+# GemFire security example - Client

-This example demonstrates basic command security and user authentication in a client application backed by a secured Geode cluster.
+This example demonstrates basic command security and user authentication in a client application backed by a secured GemFire cluster.
 It also demonstrates use of secure sockets (SSL) between all members and between a client and a server.
 This example assumes that Java is installed.

 ## Security Basics

-Geode security is based on Apache Shiro.
+GemFire security is based on Apache Shiro.
 Permissions are defined by

 1. the resource accessed (`DATA` and `CLUSTER`)